Nowadays, financial outsourcing, a new financial management model, has become more widely used, outsourcing versus insourcing.

-At the same time, as there are changes, the outsource provider can adapt rapidly to these.
-Saving on capital expenditure from financial related hardware/software establishment and the implementation costs, which are one-off capital expenditures.
+At the same time, as there are changes, the outsourcing provider can adapt rapidly to these.
+Saving on capital expenditure from financial-related hardware/software establishment and the implementation costs, which are one-off capital expenditures.
 Besides that, the daily maintenance costs and systems upgrading costs could be avoided.
 The enterprises then can focus on what information they need so that the provider can deliver this in a timely fashion to the management of the business.
-Enterprises could cut the cost through outsourcing the low value and complex working parts or unfamiliar parts.
+Enterprises could cut the cost by outsourcing low-value and complex working parts or unfamiliar parts.

-Whilst cost saving can be achieved, at the same time, the services of the provider is also about provider depth of resources and knowledge that an internal department might not otherwise have.
-And the cost savings achieved for the lower end work could then be allocated to access knowledge and skillsets for adding value.
+Whilst cost savings can be achieved, at the same time, the services of the provider are also about the provider’s depth of resources and knowledge that an internal department might not otherwise have.
+And the cost savings achieved for the lower-end work could then be allocated to access knowledge and skillsets for adding value.
 Financial outsourcing could reduce labour costs such as hiring IT and accounting staff and the financial risks and scheduling risk of additional HR costs, including vacation, benefits, overtime, maternity and paternity, etc.

 Avoiding financial risks

 Professional financial outsourcing firms follow strict and professional service standards when conducting financial outsourcing work.
-They have professionals who are experienced in handling various accounts, and can be objective and but effective in delivery of useful financial information.
+They have professionals who are experienced in handling various accounts and can be objective but effective in the delivery of useful financial information.
 Outsourcing services can reduce risks and improve the accuracy and authenticity of accounting and tax-related information.
-Compared with outsourcing and internal accountant or tax professionals, outsourcing would be less risky and have better quality, where a company has limited resource.
+Compared with outsourcing and internal accountant or tax professionals, outsourcing would be less risky and have better quality, where a company has limited resources.
 Then there are the risks of compliance.

 Better manage human resources

-Financial outsourcing can not only reduce costs, but also enhance the HR management.
-Due to the segregation of duties requirement of a financial department, many roles should not be mix up, e.g. cashier should not also simultaneously take on the accountant’s position, hold the chops and seals, etc. On the other hand, financial software and operations and maintenance also requires support from IT staff.
+Financial outsourcing can not only reduce costs but also enhance HR management.
+Due to the segregation of duties requirement of a financial department, many roles should not be mixed up, e.g. cashier should not also simultaneously take on the accountant’s position, hold the chops and seals, etc. On the other hand, financial software and operations and maintenance also require support from IT staff.